-9.5 SCRUM Meeting Notes Sample:
+9.5 2/5 SCRUM Meeting Notes Sample: (the following are NOT specific to Scrum)

 3/13/2019

 Finalize sections of code and work out any major bugs involved in adding or creating table entries.

 Perform testing to ensure that both user and admin can see the correct pages and items relevant to their security status.